Driving from Bangalore to Hampi on a Weekend? We have shared everything you want to know when planning your Bangalore to

 An 80 square feet high platform is a tiered structure embossed with different symbols like horses, Chinese men, elephants, swords etc.

-There is also an underground secret chamber which was used by King to conduct secretive discussions.
+There is also an underground secret chamber that was used by King to conduct secretive discussions.

 The recently discovered stepped tank is also quite popular for photo ops.
 The tank was built from the blocks of black schist stones.
 It is considered sacred and was usually used for religious activities by the royals.

 Watchtowers were used by guards to keep an eye on the intruding enemy.

 Also known as Chitanrangi Mahal.
 It is a two-storey building built of mortar.
 This was mainly used by queens to relax.

-Interesting fact of this architecture is that it had a cooling system in place.
-The water from nearby well was pumped in and was sprinkled all around the place to keep it cooler from the sweltering heat.
+An interesting fact of this architecture is that it had a cooling system in place.
+The water from a nearby well was pumped in and was sprinkled all around the place to keep it cooler from the sweltering heat.

 Royal elephants were also treated well.
 They had their own beautiful place to rest.
 There are total eleven stables interconnected.

 The building is built of stone and mortar and has beautifully carved arches.

 Underground Shiva Temple